Akey20/ETL-PROJECT-2/README.md

 **Transform:**
 Joining the 2018 and 2019 data into the main 2007 - 2017 dataset by adding the years to the earlier data and use the "concat" function in Pandas so that every row from every year is combined into a single dataset.
 Columns were renamed and standardized.
 Review dataset above and commence cleanin and dropping irrelevant columns.
+Merged all BLS Data for all Sectors into a single dataframe.
-Add BLS data to database for annual sector growth for each industry, rerquired mapping industry in the DataWorld data to the sectors in the BLS data.
+Add BLS data to database for annual sector growth for each industry, required mapping industry in the DataWorld data to the sectors in the BLS data.
 Utilizing QuickDBD to structure related data by sector.

 **Schemata used in final database:**